 Chiron Moves from Gentle Pisces to Energetic Aries

-In the last eight years, Chiron transited through Pisces, bringing up many issues related with victimhood, spirituality and compassion.
-There have been many questions and doubts regarding the divine, spirituality and its practices.
+In the last eight years, Chiron transited through Pisces, bringing up many issues related to victimhood, spirituality, and compassion.
+There have been many questions and doubts regarding the divine, spirituality, and its practices.
 This was a time where the collective sensitive side was highlighted and many of us became associated with lost causes, with the underdogs and those who have been wronged.

 Chiron in Pisces marks a time where compassion was highlighted and creative, healing energy was released.
 A time to endure certain struggles without having a clear solution the healing journey was very much about acknowledging and surrendering to the pain.

 Chiron in Pisces showed us understanding in that everything happens for a reason, helping us find that personal connection with our spirit, encouraging us to assist a troubled fellow human and to comprehend that we’re all connected to each other.